genedelisa/rockymusic/README.md

 	track.play();

 This will create a MIDI file (format 1) with a metamessage track (tempo, key signatures etc.) and the specified track[s].

+I've created Builders for many of the classes.
+You'd probably be better off using the **MIDITrackBuilder** class to create **MIDITrack**s.

 ## Text based note specification